 Managing Director, Chief Information Security Officer

-Learn more about leaders in the Seattle CISO community here.
+Learn more about the New York CISO community here.

 Give us a brief overview of the path that led to your current role.

 In 1999, I was working in Canada for a government project, developing APIs for a secure network, connecting doctors, pharmacies, hospitals, etc. to the provincial health system.
 I was bored with the role, and wanted to get some broader experience, so I started submitting resumes in the US.